 Fish and invertebrate aquarium models are a little bit more complex, though still fairly easy to manage.
 Instead of just housing fish, these tanks can also accommodate several species of invertebrates, such as hermit crabs, shrimp, and even starfish.
 These organisms can clean up excess algae and plants growing in your tank—which is wonderful for overall maintenance.
 Just make sure you choose the species most suited for the tank environment.

 Another type of saltwater aquarium is the coral reef variety.
 These contain fish, invertebrates, and coral fragments.
 These tanks are the most difficult to manage, but they’re the most rewarding when handled correctly.
 They offer a realistic visual of a natural ocean environment and allow you to experience the full marine ecosystem in real time.
 Some species of fish and invertebrates even benefit from the presence of coral.
-Growing a reef of your own comes with its own set of advantages.
+Growing a reef of your own comes with its own set of advantages and challenges according to Pieces of the Ocean, who sell live coral online.

 Nano aquariums are different from the rest of the tank types in that they’re much smaller.
 While most tanks are large enough to hold over 40 gallons of water, nano varieties carry less.
 This makes them more compact and easier to fit in smaller places.
 However, this can also make them a little bit more difficult to manage.
 You can’t fit as many specimens in this tank, and you will need to conduct frequent maintenance to account for water changes.